Town and country planning in the United Kingdom: History

 Also, Patrick Abercrombie developed the Greater London Plan for the reconstruction of London, which envisaged moving 1.5 million people from London to new and expanded towns.
-These intellectual efforts resulted in the New Towns Act 1946 and the Town and Country Planning Act 1947.
+These intellectual efforts resulted in the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68) and the Town and Country Planning Act 1947.

 Modern planning

-The 1947 Act, in effect, nationalised the right to develop land.
-It required all proposals, with a few exceptions, to secure planning permission from the local authority, with provision to appeal against refusal.
+The 1947 act, in effect, nationalised the right to develop land.
+It required all proposals, with a few exceptions, to secure planning permission from the local planning authority (LPA), with provision to appeal against refusal.
 It introduced a development charge to capture the planning gain which arises when permission to develop land is granted.
-This was abolished by the 1954 Town and Country Planning Act passed under subsequent Conservative government.
+This was abolished by the Town and Country Planning Act 1954 passed under subsequent Conservative government.
 Green belts were added in 1955 via a government circular.
-Furthermore, the 1947 Act introduced a requirement, which still exists, on local authorities to develop forward looking policy documents such as Local Plans or Unitary Development Plans to outline what kind of development is permitted where, and to mark special areas on Local Plan Maps (today referred to as policies map).
+Furthermore, the 1947 act introduced a requirement, which still exists, on local authorities to develop forward looking policy documents such as local plans or unitary development plans to outline what kind of development is permitted where, and to mark special areas on Local Plan policies maps.
 It did not introduce a formal system of zoning as used in the United States.
-Counties developed Structure Plans that set broad targets for the wider area.
-Structure Plans were always problematic and were often in the process of being replaced by the time they were formally adopted.
+Counties developed structure plans that set broad targets for the wider area.
+Structure plans were always problematic and were often in the process of being replaced by the time they were formally adopted.

 Over the years, the planning system has undergone a number of alterations, which were consolidated in the Town and Country Planning Act 1990 (TCPA 1990).
-Section 106 substantially re-wrote Section 52 from the former Act, settling the concept of agreements (known as "planning obligation agreements," or more commonly "Section 106 agreements"), under which the developer is subject to detailed arrangements and restrictions beyond those that a planning condition could impose, or by which they make agreed financial contributions beyond the immediate building works to offset development effects on the local community.
+Section 106 substantially re-wrote section 52 from the former act, settling the concept of agreements (known as "planning obligation agreements," or more commonly "Section 106 agreements"), under which the developer is subject to detailed arrangements and restrictions beyond those that a planning condition could impose, or by which they make agreed financial contributions beyond the immediate building works to offset development effects on the local community.
 This was soon amended to allow a developer to self-impose obligations to preempt objections to planning permission.
 This prevents the planning authority from blocking a permission by merely failing to negotiate.

-Three further Acts related to planning are associated with this primary act: The Planning (Listed Buildings and Conservation Areas) Act 1990, the Planning (Hazardous Substances) Act 1990, and the Planning (Consequential Provisions) Act 1990.
-These four Acts are referred to as the Planning Acts.
-Almost immediately after parliament passed these Acts, the government had further thoughts on the control of land development, which led to the Planning and Compensation Act 1991, which made important alterations to many of the Planning Acts provisions.
+Three further acts related to planning are associated with this primary act: The Planning (Listed Buildings and Conservation Areas) Act 1990, the Planning (Hazardous Substances) Act 1990, and the Planning (Consequential Provisions) Act 1990.
+These four acts are referred to as the Planning Acts.
+Almost immediately after Parliament passed these acts, the government had further thoughts on the control of land development, which led to the Planning and Compensation Act 1991, which made important alterations to many of the provisions of the Planning Acts.